 “It is daunting to be the first or among the first to tread into unfamiliar territory, but we are paid to manage the parks and as a superintendent, I have to be responsible for the National Park Service mission and that’s my charge,” she says.
 “I wouldn’t be doing my duties if I turned a blind eye to the crowds and resource issues.”

 Sidles has a lot of experience managing National Park Service lands.
 In her 30-plus years with the park service, she’s worked at Denali, Big Bend, Arches, Saguaro and Zion, as well as Independence National Historical Park in Philadelphia.
 And she’s done every job from wilderness ranger, biological technician and dispatch operator to vegetation management and park planning.
 When she began working for the park service, there were very few female superintendents or women in leadership positions.
 But, early on in her career, a female regional director mentored her and gave her important advice saying, “You’ve got to be ready for this.
 You’ve got to be strong, and you’ve got to be confident and bold.”

-For 2021, Rocky Mountain National Park’s timed-entry pass system is designed to let about 75-85% of the park’s full capacity in.
+For 2022, Rocky Mountain National Park’s timed-entry pass system is based on letting enough people in to fill approximately 90 percent of the park’s total parking capacity.
+In 2021, it was designed to let about 75-85% of the park’s full capacity in.
 In 2020, that number was 60% of capacity, largely because park officials were managing the park to keep visitors and staff safe during the pandemic.

 Rocky Mountain National Park Reaches Out